hylbyj/Master-s-Project/README.md

 # Master-s-Project
 My master's project for the dual masters' degree program of journalism and computer science.
-Why student is paying more and more for higher education?
+Why students are paying more and more for higher education?